brokvolchansky/miryoku_zmk/readme.md

 Some [settings](config/corne.keymap) for russian layer you could find a bit weird — you are free to change them as you wish in your clone.

+Also, see [instructions](https://github.com/manna-harbour/miryoku/discussions/71#discussioncomment-2108278) of how to change layer presentation you can find in the layout directory of the repo.

 I appreciate [guys from Beekeeb.com](https://shop.beekeeb.com/contact/), [Manna Houbre](https://github.com/manna-harbour/manna-harbour/tree/main/contact) and [M165437](https://github.com/M165437) who did a lot of work to let me type this device with pleasure!